UBC-MDS/Coffee_quality_rating_predictor/README.md

 * Data format: csv file, 1311 rows and 44 columns.
 ***

+### Exploratory Visualisation
+We will now begin our analysis by exploring the relationship between the numeric features and the total coffee quality rating.
+We will use the following visualisations: (1) a histogram of how the rating has changed for the target variable, (2) a scatterplot matrix of the numeric features and the target variable, and (3) a heatmap of the correlation between the numeric features and the target variable.

+Post visualisation, we iterated over data cleaning steps, and added new processing parameters to remove outliers from our dataset.
+This has significantly improved our dataset in terms of data quality which will be used to train our models.

+For altair to save images in png format we need to install additional dependencies.
+We will be using the [altair](https://altair-viz.github.io/) library to create our figures.

+`pip install altair_saver`
+`pip install selenium`
+`brew install geckodriver`

+To execute our exploratory visualisations, we will use the following code:

+`python src/plot_visualisations.py --input_data='data/processed/train_df.csv' --out_dir='reports/images/`

 ### Report
 The final report can be found *[here]()*.
 ***